edykim/edykim.com/content/en/posts/_archives/2017-01-01-add-keyboard-shortcut-for-disabling-trackpad-in-lubuntu.md

 chmod +x toggle-touchpad.sh
 ```

-My first thought is that this shell file should excute when Vim change to Insert
+My first thought is that this shell file should execute when Vim change to Insert
 mode.
 So I added `autocmd` config into the vim config file.

 ```.vimrc